vdogra/django/proxymodel/README.md

 #Notes

 Look at the commits to see various concepts.
-A particular commit implements a particular concept which would it easy to understand from the code implementation.
+A particular commit implements a particular concept which would be easy to understand from the code implementation.